 - 1 large canned tuna in water (optional)

 - 1/2 teaspoon dried oregano

 - Freshly ground black pepper

-- 2 – 3 spoonfuls of pesto cardamom and rocket
+- 2 – 3 spoonfuls of oregano pesto

 - 2 – 3 Florina Peppers, cut in pieces (optional)